 by Sandy Swegel

 Winter is going on and on.
 One day of sun and ice melt is followed by three days of cold and snow.
 I’ve been cooking a lot, trying to meet my need for gardening by preparing great food.
 One of the best things about cooking, from a gardener’s perspective, is that I’m making compost!
-But there is one more way to cheer up a snow-bound gardener and that’s to regrow the vegetable scraps rather than just feeding them to the worms.
+But there is one more way to cheer up a snow-bound gardener and achieve kitchen recycling and that’s to regrow the vegetable scraps rather than just feeding them to the worms.

 I first encountered the idea of re-growing food scraps from a children’s gardening book because it’s fun to do and a great way to teach kids about food and where it comes from.
 But this long winter, re-growing carrot tops and celery bottoms is also a great way to entertain the gardener yearning for Spring.

 It’s super easy to regrow your scraps.
 You don’t even have to have soil, water works.
 Cute cups or plain bowls or recycled tin cans are good containers.
 And you just need the tiniest shaft of light to keep things green.

 Vegetables with roots (like green onions)

 Roots with leaves (carrots, beets)